shibukawa/oktavia_web/pages/doc/tutorial.rst

 * https://github.com/shibukawa/oktavia

 It needs node.js.
-Version 0.8.21 is confirmed to run.
+Version 0.8.21 is confirmed to run it.
 Before running commands, install node.js.
-`node.js website <http://nodejs.org/download/>`_ provides detail informations to install node.js to any platforms.
+`node.js website <http://nodejs.org/download/>`_ provides detailed information to install node.js on any platform.

 Oktavia provides a simple tool ``httpstatus``.
-It is a utility program to check HTTP status code.
+It is a utility program to check the HTTP status codes.
 It is in ``bin`` folder.
 Use like this:

 .. code-block:: bash